ADC Remains a Recognized Political Party: Understanding the Facts Behind the Controversy

 The ruling followed a suit filed by the National Forum of Former Legislators, which argued that the affected parties no longer satisfied the constitutional requirements for continued registration.

-The judgment has naturally attracted significant attention because of its potential implications for the political landscape ahead of the 2027 general elections.
+The judgment has naturally attracted significant attention because of its potential implications for the political landscape ahead of the 2027 general election.

 What Does INEC's Official Record Show?